woraser/coredns/plugin/traffic/README.md

 An assignment covers a "service name", which for all intent and purposes is just a domain name.
 With each service name a number of backends are expected.
-A backend is defined as a IP:port pair and a number telling how often this backend should be be handed out, relative to the other backends.
-A negative number means the backend exists, but should not be handed out (drain it).
+A backend is defined as a IP:port pair and a fraction telling how often this backend should be be handed out.
+A zero means the backend exists, but should not be handed out (drain it).

 The *traffic* plugin will only balance for A, AAAA and SRV requests (see Assignments below).
 Also note *traffic* works with any plugin that returns responses; i.e. *traffic* doesn't mandate a